6 Agent Mistakes That Can Hurt a Deal

 The bottom line about avoiding agent mistakes

-As a real estate agent, you have a lot of control in a transaction.
+As a real estate agent, you have a lot of control over a transaction.
 And while you can’t prevent every failed deal, there are ways you can mitigate risk and set your transactions up for success.

-Want more guidance to help you grow your business and improve your sales?
+Want more real estate marketing guidance to help you grow your business and improve your sales?
 Check out the Embrace Home Loans agent resource center.
 And if you need help prepping your buyers for the mortgage process, reach out to an Embrace loan officer in your area.
 We’re here to help your buyers succeed.